One weight loss mistake you don’t know you’re making | weight loss and probiotics

 Stubborn fat is not just a story about calories in and calories out—your environment matters.
 Your genes matter.
 Your gut bacteria (and their genes) matter.

-Over the last decade, we have learned that 90% of the bacteria living in your digestive tract are from two groups:
+We have learned that 90% of the bacteria living in your digestive tract are from two groups:

 People with an imbalance of Firmicutes often carry more weight, fight hard to lose fat, and are more inflamed.
 (8)(9)(10) Brenda Watson, author of The Skinny Gut Diet, fittingly calls Firmicutes your “Fat” bacteria and Bacteroidetes your “Be Skinny” bacteria.